PaNOSC-ViNYL/ase/doc/ase/vibrations/raman.rst

-.. module:: ase.vibrations
+.. module:: ase.vibrations.resonant_raman

+.. _raman:

 =============
 Raman spectra
 =============

 Raman spectra can be calculated in various approximations.
-While the examples below are using GPAW explicitely, the modules are intended to work with other calculators also.
+While the examples below are using GPAW_ explicitely, the modules are intended to work with other calculators also.

 The strategy is to calculate vibrational properties first and